 How to Make Homemade Vanilla Extract and Flavored Extracts

-I just finished making homemade vanilla extract and flavored extracts for holiday gifts.
+I just finished making homemade vanilla extract for holiday gifts.
 They are so easy to make, inexpensive, and taste great.

 Homemade Vanilla Extract and Flavored Extracts